dillondanielson/m2m-api/README.md

 ```
 *Note, this requires git to be installed locally.
 If git is not installed on your system, it can be downloaded [here](http://git-scm.com/downloads).*

+*Running AMQP examples assumes RabbitMQ is installed and running on localhost on standard port (5672).
+In case you use a different host, port or credentials, connections settings would require adjusting (amqp.properties).
+Rabbit can be downloaded and installed [here](https://www.rabbitmq.com/download.html).*

 Next, from the samples/java/subscriber directory, run the following.
 ```
 gradlew run